solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 In ACP, access control statements can be spread over several resources; that is, an access control resource can reference other resources.

-In ACP, the access control system in place (that is, ACP, as opposed to WAC, for example) is indicated via a Link header of `rel="type"` `<http://www.w3.org/ns/solid/acp#AccessControlResource>`.
+In ACP, the access control system in place (that is, ACP, as opposed to WAC, for example) is indicated via a Link header of `rel="type"` `<http://www.w3.org/ns/solid/acp#AccessControlResource>` in HTTP response when requesting an ACR.

 ### WAC